 Garmin Forerunner 235 vs. 245: Should You Upgrade?

 The primary function of both the Forerunner 235 and 245 is to track running (what a surprise haha).
 You’ll also get fitness stats like heart rate, step count, VO2 max, and sleep.
 One of the major drawbacks of both watches is that there’s no barometric altimeter, so you won’t be able to see the flights of stairs you’ve climbed daily, and your elevation gain stats will be based on GPS, and are therefore less accurate.

 With both watches, you’ll also get smartwatch features: you can see texts, calls, calendar reminders, and other notifications from your smartphone.
 There’s also LiveTrack, which allows your friends and family to follow your activity in real time.

-This section contains affiliate links, meaning that I earn a small commission on any purchases you make.
-It doesn’t cost you any extra, and it helps me keep my blog running so I can keep writing guides to try to help readers like you!
+This post contains affiliate links, meaning that I may earn a small commission on any purchases you make.
+It doesn’t cost you any extra, and it’s a great way to support my blog if you found this post helpful!
+Even just clicking through them helps 🙂

-On Amazon, the Forerunner 235 costs $165 (this is the official Garmin listing on Amazon—other listings may be slightly cheaper or more expensive, so look around).
-The Forerunner 245 costs $250 (no music), or $300 for music version (prices current as of March 2020).
+On Amazon, the Forerunner 235 costs $170 (this is the official Garmin listing on Amazon—other listings may be slightly cheaper or more expensive, so look around).
+The Forerunner 245 costs $244 (no music), or $300 for music version (prices current as of early May 2020).

 The Forerunner 235 obviously wins on price, being around $50-100 cheaper than the Forerunner 245.
 You can even get the Forerunner 235 for under $200 on Amazon pretty consistently, and that’s a great deal for a solid GPS watch.